Past Retrospectives: 2020 | 2019 | 2018 | 2017

 - WordPress – I started this blog in April of 2015.

 - This was my best year yet on the blog!
-For the first time ever, I hit 10,000 views in under a year!
-I grew at a steady pace.
+I surpassed last year’s 10k

 - Twitter – MorganHzlwood – I joined in March of 2016.